ayoubyt/nestjs-gql-api/README.md

 $ npm run start:prod
 ```

-but before running the program, it must be a "*.env*" file in the root directory containg the following environment variables
+but before running the program, it must be a "*.env*" file in the root directory containing the following environment variables

     MONGO_CONNECTION_STRING